metriport/metriport/packages/terminology/README.md

 ## Overview

 This project provides a term server for lookups in SNOMED, ICD, LOINC, and RXNORM, CPT, and CVX and crosswalks between SNOMED and ICD.
+Currently, this is mostly intended for internal use.

 ## Download Metathesaurus